OAKCLIFF BED AND BREAKFAST

 ALBANY INTERNATIONAL AIRPORT AND AMTRAKFREQUENT GUESTS VISIT Saratoga Performing Arts Center (SPAC), SARATOGA RACE TRACK, Cohoes Music Hall, Troy Musical HallRensselaer Polytechnic Institute (RPI, Russell SAGE AND SKIDMORE COLLEGES

-On the National Historic Registry since 1998, Oakcliff, in the breathtakingly beautiful Saratoga County, (near Troy, Albany, Schenectady Colonie, Latham, Cohoes, Waterford, Clifton Park and Saratoga) is the gateway to the Adirondacks, and likely the best decision you'll ever make when it comes to out-of-town accommodations for pleasure or business.
+On the National Historic Registry since 1998, Oakcliff, in the breathtakingly beautiful Saratoga County, (near Troy, Albany, Schenectady Colonie, Latham, Cohoes, Waterford, Clifton Park and Saratoga) is the gateway to the Adirondacks, and likely the best decision you will ever make when it comes to out-of-town accommodations for pleasure or business.

 For starters, Estate at Oakcliff is set up on a cliff, overlooking the breathtaking, historic Erie Canal waterway.
 Oakcliff is said to have among "the best views on the Erie Canal" with "a spectacular view of the Mohawk River" (The Erie Canal Legacy, 2000; Historic Houses of the Hudson River Valley, 2001).